Victoria Lines: Aftermath

 Military training exercises staged in May 1900 revealed that the Victoria Lines were of dubious defensive value.
 With the exception of the coastal forts, by 1907 they were abandoned altogether.
-In World War Two a Nazi invasion seemed likely so the lines were rehabilitated and new guard posts built along them as a second line of defence to the coastal defences.
+During World War Two, a joint Germans-Italian invasion seemed likely so the lines were rehabilitated and new guard posts built along them as a second line of defence to the coastal defences.
 Again the lines were untested.
 Fort Mosta is still in use as an ammunitions depot, while Fort Madalena is still used by the Communications Information Systems Company of the AFM.

 In 1998 the Government of Malta submitted the Victoria Lines to UNESCO for consideration as a World Heritage Site.

 Large parts of the fortification walls have collapsed, although some parts in the countryside remain intact and in general the Victoria Lines have fallen into obscurity.
 The Maltese Tourism Authority is proposing that by the end of 2019 two trails along the Lines will become Malta’s inaugural national walkway.